khanhngguyen/ConbiniMart/README.md

 3. Document with Swagger: Make sure to annotate your API endpoints and generate a Swagger UI for easier testing and documentation.
 4. Project should have proper file structure, naming convention, and comply with Rest API.
 5. `README` file should sufficiently describe the project, as well as the deployment.

-## Getting Started

-1. Your full stack project should have one git repo to manage both frontend and backend.
-The shared .git in the root directory is used to push commits to the remote repo.
-In case you need to deploy frontend and backend to different server, you can inittiate another `.git` folder in each repository.
-Syntax: `cd frontend` -> `git init` (similar to backend folder).
-Remember to add `.gitignore` for each folder when you intiate `git` repo.
-2. `frontend` folder is for the react frontend.
-Start with `backend` first before moving to `frontend`.
-3. In the `backend`, here is the recommended order:

-   - Plan Your Database Schema before start coding

-   - Set Up the Project Structure

-   - Build the models

-   - Create the Repositories

-   - Build the Services

-   - Set Up Authentication & Authorization

-   - Build the Controllers

-   - Implement Error Handling Middleware

-4. You should focus on the mandatory features first.
-Make sure you have minimal working project before opting for advanced functionalities.

-Testing should be done along the development circle, early and regularly.

-## Testing

-Unit testing, and optionally integration testing, must be included for both frontend and backend code.
+6. Unit testing, and optionally integration testing, must be included for both frontend and backend code.
 Aim for high test coverage and ensure all major functionalities are covered.

-# Project Result
+# Project Result : Backend
 !!!Current status: incomplete

 ## Project Design